-This is really the key--they are really engaged in the play because it is based on their interests.
-It's not some contrived art project that I think looks cute, but they have no interest in.
-In my experience, the best "guided play" is really just taking their interests and running with it.
+This is really the key–they are really engaged in the play because it is based on their interests.
+It’s not some contrived art project that I think looks cute, but they have no interest in.
+In my experience, the best guided play is just taking their interests and running with it.

-Of course, it can be a bit tricky at time to find their interests, but with a little questioning you can usually figure it out:
+Of course, it can be a bit tricky at times to find their interests, but with a little questioning you can usually figure it out:

 - Does your child have a favorite book?

 - Does your child have a favorite TV show?